Creative-Work-Logic/website-helper/README.md

-## web-app
+## Website Helper

-Template for a simple PHP web application hosten on Kestrel and ASP.NET Core pipeline.
+Simple PHP Distributed CMS.

 ### How to run
-1. Install peachpie templates
-2. `dotnet new web -lang PHP`
+1. Download installer zip
+2. Upzip into your website directory
-3. `dotnet restore`
+3. Run index.php
-4. Modify `Website/index.php` (optional)
-5. `cd Server`
-6. `dotnet run`